 About the course

-Mastering presentation messaging, structure and visualisation concepts is vital to delivering effective presentations – but at some point, you’ll need to design it in PowerPoint and put it all together.
-Andstill, so few of us have learned its full capabilities to create stunning and meaningful slides that make people go “how did you do that?!”.
+Mastering presentation content, structure and storyboarding concepts are vital to delivering effective presentations – but at some point, you’ll need to design the slides and put it all together.
+And whilst many know the basics of PowerPoint, so few of us have learned its full capabilities to create stunning and meaningful slides that make people go “how did you do that?!”.

 Given the scale and diversity for the use of PowerPoint, it’s amazing how this tool is used in all types of roles and industries.
 From consulting data visualisation and business content, strategic diagrams and infographics, 3D modelling, to interactive eBooks and so on… Now in the virtual world, slides should be more visual, to-the-point and embrace both motion and multimedia.